 The LCRMS has a permit from the Pennsylvania Department of Environmental Protection (PADEP) to develop a new lined landfill cell, Cell 12 (horizontal expansion) within the existing permitted area of its site.
 This cell will provide at least 12 years of additional site life for the landfill's service area (which is, essentially, the entire 5 County Region).
-Cell 12 is almost ready to accept waste.
-It is expected that Cell 12 will be actively accepting waste by the end of 2023, beginning of 2024.
+Cell 12 is actively accepting waste as of 2024.